 He is certified from the British Fertility Society in pelvic ultrasound, embryo transfers and assisted conception.
 He is a member of the British Fertility Society (BFS) and the European Society of Human Reproduction and Embryology (ESHRE).

-He completed his training in Obstetrics and Gynaecology at the University of Athens.
-He gained a wealth of experience through his work in the department of recurrent miscarriages and implantation failures at the University of Athens.
+He completed his training in Obstetrics and Gynaecology at the University of Athens where he gained a wealth of experience through his work in the department of recurrent miscarriages and implantation failures.
 He completed his PhD thesis on the aetiology of recurrent miscarriage and implantation failure.

 He has broad experience in the field of reproductive medicine.
-He focused his career in fertility and assisted conception since 2007.
-He worked at the Centre for Reproductive Medicine at Bart’s Hospital until 2012, subsequently joining IVF Hammersmith working at Hammersmith Hospital until late 2016.
+His career has been focused on fertility and assisted conception since 2007.
+He worked at the Centre for Reproductive Medicine at Bart’s Hospital until 2012, subsequently joining IVF Hammersmith and working at Hammersmith Hospital until late 2016.
+He works closely with Dr Erik Hauzman to oversee the day to day clinical management of the unit, and has a private practice at both Boston Place and 92 Harley Street.

 Mr Chun Ng is a Consultant Gynaecologist and Specialist in infertility, Reproductive Medicine and Surgery.
 He obtained his Bachelor of Medicine and Surgery degree from University of Aberdeen, Scotland.